l0wigh/Soluna/README.md

 The code for Oracle is present [here](https://github.com/l0wigh/Soluna/blob/master/examples/Oracle.luna)

+Also protips, use rlwrap to expand the capbilities of Oracle.

 ## What's to come ?

 I don't really know exactly what I'll want and what I'll do.
 Here is a list that I will follow (or not):